Texts explain figures (in writing)

 Texts explain figures paradigm:

 In the experiment, a total of $100$ tests are carried out in a temperature-controlled laboratory at $20^{\circ} C$.
-In addition, the experiment is conducted by an experience operator.
+In addition, the experiment is conducted by an experienced operator.
 Figure 3 shows the results of the model fitting to the experiment data.
 An inverse-squared model is used for fitting the model to the experiment data.
-The $R^{2}$ value of the fitting is $0.73$ with mean squared error (MSE) of $15.2$ between the fitted data and the experiment data.
+The $R^{2}$ value of the fitting is $0.73$ with a mean squared error (MSE) of $15.2$ between the fitted data and the experiment data.
 From the $R^{2}$ value, The fitted model explains $73\%$ of the total variance of the experiment data.
-High noise on the output data at process parameter value of $ < -10$ and $> 10$ can be observed in figure 3.
-This noise might due to the instability of the machine’s clock oscillator used in the experiment for those process parameters value instead of temperature variation.
+High noise on the output data at process parameter values of $ < -10$ and $> 10$ can be observed in figure 3.
+This noise might be due to the instability of the machine’s clock oscillator used in the experiment for those process parameters values instead of temperature variation.
 Because, the experiment is conducted in the temperature-controlled room where the temperature is controlled at $(20\pm 0.5) ^{\circ} C$.
-At process parameter value of $> 10$, power gain cause the output from the experiment to be larger than the output form the model prediction.
+At process parameter values of $> 10$, power gain causes the output from the experiment to be larger than the output from the model prediction.

 In conclusion, we should always put explanations of a figure inside a text so that readers can, if possible, understand the information in the figure by reading the text without seeing the figure or at least can understand the figure quickly without ambiguity.